acloudfan/Amazon-RDS-Aurora-Postgres-v1/maintenance/README.md

 aws rds create-db-cluster-parameter-group  \
     --db-cluster-parameter-group-name rdsa-cluster-pg-publisher  \
     --db-parameter-group-family     "$PG_ENGINE"  \
-    --description                   "This is for testing pglogical"
+    --description                   "This is for testing logical replication"

 2. Set the publisher parameters
 -------------------------------